 Excel’s structure is super simple.

-We want to prove the concept, so no need to complicate things.
+We want to prove the concept, so there’s no need to worry about things.
 The Flow is also super simple:

 No need to complicate things.

 Let’s look of what we get from the trigger: